Underground containers

 What are underground containers?

-Underground containers are containers where part of the container, where the waste is collected, is underground, and the surface has a hatch used to discharge waste.
-The shape of the opening of the container can change based on the type of waste the container is intended for.
+Underground containers feature a below-ground storage compartment where waste accumulates, with only an access hatch visible at ground level for waste disposal.
 The type of waste each container is intended for may change during the service life of the container, therefore it is recommended to select openings suitable for more than one type of waste.
 The surface size can vary in both volume and height.
+Semi-underground plastic containers are not permitted.

 Location and quantity